 Video of the Day

 Spruce trees withstand extreme cold, but they don't like standing in waterlogged soil or having their branches whipped by strong, winter winds.
 Dry winds can cause winter burn, a nonfatal condition that turns needles brown, beginning at the tips, and is more common on the southwest or windward side of the tree.
-You can protect your tree from winter burn by planting one or two rows of windblocking trees on the prevailing wind side.
-To prevent overwatering, only give supplementary water when the top three inches of soil are dry.
+You can protect your tree from winter burn by planting one or two rows of wind-blocking trees on the prevailing wind side.
+To prevent overwatering your spruce tree, only give supplementary water when the top 3 inches of soil are dry.

 White Pine Weevil